Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Introduction

 Our main contributions are threefold.
-On the one hand, we analyze and summarize key regularity properties of band functions, cf. Theorems \ref{thm:piecewise-analytic} and \ref{thm:lipchitz}: First, band functions are piecewise analytic functions; Second, singularities occur only on branch points and the origin.
-These two results are proved by showing that $\{(\frac{\omega_n(\mathbf{k})}{c})^2\}_{n=1}^\infty$, which are referred to as the Bloch variety \eqref{bloch variety}, are zeros of a real analytic function in $\mathbb{R}^3$.
-The locations of singular points are confirmed via implicit mapping theorem; Third, we give the formula for calculating the first partial derivatives of band functions at non-singularities, and thus point out that the first partial derivatives of band functions may be discontinuous at branch points where the dimension of the corresponding eigenspace is greater than one.
+On the one hand, we analyze and summarize key regularity properties of band functions, cf. Theorems \ref{thm:piecewise-analytic} and \ref{thm:lipchitz}: First, band functions are piecewise analytic; Second, singularities occur only on branch points, i.e., crossings of adjacent band functions, and at the origin.
+These two results are proved by showing that $\{\mathbf{k},(\frac{\omega_n(\mathbf{k})}{c})^2\}_{n=1}^\infty$, which are referred to as the Bloch variety \eqref{bloch variety}, are zeros of a real analytic function in $\mathbb{R}^3$.
+The locations of singular points are confirmed via implicit mapping theorem; Third, we give the formula for calculating the first-order partial derivatives of band functions at non-singularities, and thus point out that the first-order partial derivatives of band functions may be discontinuous at branch points where the dimension of the corresponding eigenspace is greater than one.
 This formula further reveals that band functions are Lipschitz continuous.

-On the other hand, our proposed method can be utilized without resorting band functions which is crucial for the Taylor expansion based method as developed in \cite{klindworth2014efficient}.
-Without resorting, we are allowed to approximate the first few band functions, which are the interest of many practical applications, while the aforementioned approach can only approximate the whole band functions simultaneously.
+On the other hand, our proposed method can be utilized without reordering band functions which is crucial for the Taylor expansion-based method as developed in \cite{klindworth2014efficient}.
+Without {reordering}, we are allowed to approximate the first few band functions only, which are the interest of many practical applications, while the aforementioned approach can only approximate the whole band functions simultaneously.
 Moreover, our method approximates band functions in the whole IBZ, and we can further incorporate it into many other numerical methods, e.g., adaptive FEM \cite{giani2012adaptive} and hp FEM \cite{schmidt2009computation}, to calculate band functions with high accuracy and efficiency.